MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 [project](./projectoperator.md): selects a subset of columns.

-Use the [project](./projectoperator.md) operator to pick the columns you want to include in the query result.
+Use [project](./projectoperator.md) to pick the columns you want to include in the query result.
 See the following example, which uses both the [project](./projectoperator.md) and the [take](./takeoperator.md) operators.

 ### take